 Dr. Peter Hackett is AMS' Medical Director and co-author of our Backcountry Medical Protocols.
 He is a world authority on high-altitude medicine and physiology and has contributed much of his life to understanding altitude-related illnesses.
 In 1982, he established the medical camp at 14,200 feet on Denali to study and assist climbers suffering from cold and altitude-related illnesses.
 At his home in Colorado, he is an ER Doctor and is a ski patroller.
 Peter visits AMS annually and teaches our guides the most current strategies of high altitude medicine; he keeps our protocols up-to-date and is our primary medical consultant.

-Mike has been a year round professional mountain guide since 1999 and has been climbing since high school.
+Mike has been a year round professional mountain guide since 1999.
 He cut his teeth on the steep rock and ice of New England and New York before moving west.
-When not working in Alaska for AMS, Mike guides for International Mountain Guides in South America, the lower 48, the Himalayas, and Europe where he has been a member or leader of over 70 major expeditions worldwide.
+When not working in Alaska for AMS, Mike is also a senior guide for International Mountain Guides and he has been a leader of over 70 major expeditions worldwide.
 He specializes in high altitude mountaineering and is the author of the book "Climbing the Seven Summits: a Guide to each Continents' Highest Peak" (climbingthesevensummits.com).
 Originally from New Hampshire, he obtained a B. S. in biology and environmental studies from St. Lawrence University where he was a Division I ski racer.
 Mike is a Wilderness First Responder and is Avalanche III certified.
 When not guiding, Mike can often be found backcountry skiing, climbing, fly fishing or cycling in some exotic locale.
 Currently, he resides in Seattle and uses the North Cascades as his playground.
 On all continents, Mike is a highly sought after mountain guide.

 Tim Hewette first came to AMS through the internship program with Alaska Pacific University, where he obtained a Bachelors Degree in Outdoor Studies.
 He is a veteran guide of multiple Denali expeditions and even guided the oldest man to reach the summit of McKinley in 2004 (along with fellow AMS guide Zach Schlosar).
 When he's not guiding mountains in the Alaska Range or on Aconcagua, he can be found teaching mountaineering courses, guiding hunting, providing bear protection for field consultants, or working as a guide/instructor in Antarctica, where he spends the off-season.
 Tim enjoys the ever-humbling experiences provided by the beautiful but challenging obstacles found in the mountains of Alaska and can't seem to stay away for too long.
 Tim has WFR Medical Certification, Avalanche I Certification, and speaks ghetto Spanish.